 You may also visit us in person at the West Michigan Cancer Center & Institute for Blood Disorders.
 This department is on the 1st floor.
 Our on-site financial counselors are ready to answer any questions you may have concerning payment or insurance.
 They are experts in finding solutions and sorting through red tape.
 In addition, they can determine if you qualify for programs which provide financial assistance.

-Direct dial phone numbers are listed on the back of your statement.
+Direct dial phone numbers for the WMCC billing representative assigned to your insurance are listed on the back of your statement.

 Blue Care Network